-During the Annual Meeting, if you have your 16-digit control number and wish to ask a question, you may do so by clicking the Q&A button on the virtual meeting platform and entering your question in the text box.
+During the Annual Meeting, if you have registered for the Annual Meeting and wish to ask a question, you may do so by clicking the Q&A button on the virtual meeting platform and entering your question in the text box.
 If questions submitted are repetitive as to a particular topic, the Chairperson of the meeting may limit discussion on such topic.
 During the formal portion of the meeting, all questions presented should relate directly to the proposal under discussion.

 Please review the Annual Meeting's Rules of Conduct for further details.
-The Annual Meeting's Rules of Conduct will be posted on www.proxydocs.com/DCPH prior to the date of the Annual Meeting.
+The Rules of Conduct for the Annual Meeting will be posted on www.proxydocs.com/DCPH prior to the date of the Annual Meeting.